-- transfer it to arrears that are being paid off - transfer all or part of it to your 2021 provisional tax - have any balance direct credited to your club or society's bank account or other deposit account eg, a building society account shown at Question 6.
+- transfer it to arrears that are being paid off - transfer all or part of it to your 2022 provisional tax, or - have any balance direct credited to your club or society's bank account or other deposit account, for example a building society account shown at Question 6.

-If you've made payments towards your 2021 provisional tax and, after completing this return, find you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
+If you've made payments towards your 2022 provisional tax and, after completing this return, find you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
 Attach a separate note to your return to request this.